tildeee/oo-ride-share/README.md

 Let's look at our `TripDispatcher`.
 Add functionality in `TripDispatcher` so it can make new trips with passengers and drivers.
 - Create a new method in `TripDispatcher` whose responsibility is to make a new trip.
 This method should:
   - take in as a parameter the ID of a passenger to associate with this new trip
-  - randomly find a `Driver` to associate with this new trip
+  - use the first existing instance `Driver` whose status is available as a driver to associate with this new trip
   - make a new instance of `Trip`
     - The start date of this trip is the current time
     - The end date of this trip is `nil`
-  - modify the collection of `Trip`s in that specific driver using a new helper method in `Driver`
+  - modify this specific driver using a new helper method in `Driver`
+    - modify the collection of `Trip`s in that specific driver
+    - set this driver's status to unavailable
   - modify the collection of `Trip`s in that specific passenger using a new helper method in `Passenger`
   - modify the collection of `Trip`s in `TripDispatcher`